3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 >**Note:** This might lead to vertex elements in the 3MF that are not part of the mesh surface.

 A beam element represents a single beam of the beamlattice.
 A beam follows a line with two attached radii at the ends, which are interpolated linearly over the line.
-A beam MUST consist of two distinct vertex indices, and MUST have a minimum distance of the lattice's minlength (in the local coordinate frame).
+A beam MUST consist of two distinct vertex indices, and SHOULD have a minimum distance of the lattice's minlength (in the local coordinate system, before applying any transform).

 | ![vertex radii](images/vertex_radii.png) | ![vertex radii interpolation](images/vertex_radii_interpolation.png) |
 | --- | --- |

-The beam geometry is given by a conical frustum, while the beam's end geometry is given by the capmode.
+The beam geometry is given by a conical frustum.
+If a ball is defined at the end vertex, the beam's end geometry is given by the union of the ball and the cap geometry, as defined by the capmode.

 - If the capmode is "butt", the frustum is kept with flat ends.
 - If the capmode is "sphere", the frustum is capped with spheres of specified radii.